 For making it to the end you do receive Anton’s list of 237 profitable high ticket product ideas.
-You can check out my article here where I provide you a list of 400+ high ticket product ideas if you are interested.
+You can check out my article here where I provide you with a list of 400+ high ticket product ideas if you’re interested.

 To be fair to Anton, these fake live webinars are very common so I don’t want to single him out as if he is the only one trying to manipulate his viewers.
 The ethics of the online world are very subjective with varied opinions and many people may consider this type of sales very reasonable.

 The course is broken up into 8 modules: